 To understand the dual-GST model better, let’s take a look at the following scenarios:

 Scenario 1: Levy of SGST and CGST

-Let us assume that you’re a distributor in Chennai and you buy goods from a manufacturer in Tirupur, Tamilnadu.
+Let us assume that you’re a distributor in Chennai and you buy goods from a manufacturer in Tirupur, Tamil Nadu.
 Since the sale and movement of goods happen within the state, SGST and CGST will be levied on the sale.
-Also, the distributor gets tax credit on the input SGST and CGST.
+You, as the distributor, will get tax credit on the input SGST and CGST.

 Scenario 2: Levy of IGST

-Let us assume that you’re a distributor in Belgaum and you buy goods from a manufacturer in Tirupur.
+Let us assume that you’re a distributor in Belgaum, Karnataka, and you buy goods from a manufacturer in Tirupur, Tamil Nadu.
 Here, the sale and movement of goods happen between two different states, IGST will be levied on the sale.

 GST Tax Structure

 The four-tier tax structure of GST has the following slabs: a zero rate, a lower rate, two standard rates, and a higher rate.
 Here’s a brief overview of each GST rate.